-GenConnect is connecting people across difference who may never have met before but who share similar interests and concerns in our community inspiring deeper conversations and enduring relationships.
-Hosts and Co-Hosts will hold these dinner parties with support from Marnita’s table and the Itasca Project and together with their guests and community members, over great food, we’ll build capacity for collaborative undertakings, ultimately creating and supporting ongoing relationships that catalyze participants to work together more effectively toward actionable equity-building efforts within our community.
+GenConnect is uniting people across generations who may never have met before but who share similar interests and concerns in our community inspiring deeper conversations and enduring relationships.
+Hosts and Co-Hosts are holding dinner parties with support from Marnita’s Table and the Itasca Project and together with their guests and community members, over great food, we are building capacity for collaborative undertakings, ultimately creating and supporting ongoing relationships that catalyze participants to work together more effectively toward actionable equity-building efforts within our community.

-At GenConnect training you will choose from seven engaging dinner party topics and learn tips and tricks for hosting a fun and inclusive dinner party.
-Each training guest will receive their own materials for throwing an exciting and transformational dinner party for diverse guests across generations!
+At GenConnect training, dinner party hosts choose from seven engaging dinner party topics and learn tips and tricks for hosting a fun and inclusive dinner party.
+Each training guest receives their own materials for throwing an exciting and transformational dinner party for diverse guests across generations!

 How to get involved: